JetBrains/kotlin-web-site/docs/topics/lombok.md

 }
 ```

-If you use Maven, use the following settings to make Lombok launched by Java's compiler:
+If Maven, use the following settings to launch Lombok with Java's compiler:

 ```xml
 <plugin>